TobiasNickel/TemplateManager/README.md

 create an object of TemplateManager: load your templatingEngine and the TemplateManagerClass.js in your HTML and then

-var tM = new TemplateManager("EJS"); // you can also use "underscore", "jade", "mustache"
+var tM = new TemplateManager("EJS"); // you can also use "underscore", "jade", "mustache", "dot"

 ### set the basic properties.
     tM.defaults;    // basic object that will be passed to every template